mattupstate/angular-pipeline-example/README.md

 ### Fastly Usage

-Fastly is a CDN, or "edge", service that can be used as a rudimentary reverse proxy.
-In this case, I have provided Fastyl with a custom Varnish configuration that does a few unique things.
+Fastly is a CDN, or "edge", service that offers quite a few features.
+In this example application it is used as a rudimentary reverse proxy.
+However, it could also be useful for a number of other reasons, such as A/B testing.
+The following is a description of some of the unique Varnish configuration features that have been provided to the Fastly service.

 #### Language Detection